NakerTheFirst/Chess-Y2K/README.md

 - Phase 8. implementation
 - Phase 9. implementation
 - Consider using a function with a random +/- delta instead of hard coded values for each phase
+- Simulate the process daily, with a track of ranking points

 # Temat